 Field Closures and the Changing Landscape

-Field closures are often cited as the strongest evidence that paintball is in decline, and it’s true that the total number of fields in the United States is lower than it was fifteen years ago.
-Some regions have lost their only local field, making it harder for new players to try the sport.
+Field closures are often cited as the strongest evidence that paintball is in decline.
+IBISWorld counts roughly 1,721 paintball field businesses in the United States as of 2023, with the count having peaked around 2018 and then contracting during the pandemic before recovering slightly.
+Some regions have lost their only local field, making it harder for new players to find paintball fields near them.
 Rising land costs, insurance premiums, and zoning challenges have made it increasingly difficult to operate a paintball facility on thin margins.

 However, the picture isn’t entirely bleak.
-New fields have opened in areas where demand exists, and many established fields have invested in upgrades — better netting, improved staging areas, new game formats — to attract and retain players.
+New fields have opened in areas where demand exists, and many established fields have invested in upgrades (better netting, improved staging areas, new game formats) to attract and retain players.
 The fields that have survived tend to be better run and more customer-focused than the average field from the early 2000s.
-Quality has improved even as quantity has declined.
+Quality has improved even as quantity has shifted.

 Indoor facilities have also carved out a niche, offering climate-controlled play that isn’t dependent on weather or daylight.
 These venues often cater to corporate events, youth groups, and casual players who want a convenient, predictable experience.